mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

    <img width="1093" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/afc90d47-5593-4457-8252-ec9c65577ad8">

 - We will need at least one of the keys in the event hub Json to uniquely identifies an object.
-This can be something like device id , package id or taxi meter id , we donot have a taxi meter id in our dataset and we didnot send unique events to eventhub in this demo  but we will use Signal.Id event hub eventdata property that identifies unique event through Guid, In real-world applications , there would be unique id sent from the signal , it may be tracking id , package id , device id etc.,
+This can be something like device id , package id or taxi meter id , we do not have a taxi meter id in our dataset and we did not send unique events to EventHub in this demo  but we will use Signal.Id event hub event data property that identifies unique event through Guid, In real-world applications , there would be unique id sent from the signal , it may be tracking id , package id , device id etc.,

-- As we mimic the data streaming , we dont have a unique id in our demo and are using the event hub internal proprty of Signal.Id , this would not be the case in real-world streaming apps.
+- As we mimic the data streaming , we don’t have a unique id in our demo and are using the event hub internal property of Signal.Id , this would not be the case in real-world streaming apps.

-- Click on three dots on the Signal.ID proprty and add create object and name the object
+- Click on three dots on the Signal.ID property and add create object and name the object

 <img width="329" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/4122b08a-ffa9-4d3a-840d-13909460d504">

 <img width="259" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/2333c50d-0847-4138-8106-0d3374e0ffe8">

-- Creating the object would open up the design tab with 5 signal id's selected as reference and available in the graph , The following image shows you the events that were received split out by the unique values from the singal ID column.
+- Creating the object would open up the design tab with 5 signal id's selected as reference and available in the graph , The following image shows you the events that were received split out by the unique values from the signal ID column.

  <img width="1127" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/d5d60bae-14dc-4e5f-ab9a-c375b943f938">

 **Add property to track and create alerts**

-- Click on new propety from the top that you want to monitor and respond to.
+- Click on new property from the top that you want to monitor and respond to.
 Name the property from

   <img width="1109" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/ce617322-86ca-4d68-8c55-911ec6621b97">